Recovering from birth is a serious business and requires proper nourishment and nutrition. These are the top nutrients moms need in postpartum.

 Sea vegetables (like kelp and nori), seafood like cod and tuna, and dairy products.

-Some final thoughts on key nutrients and postpartum healing
+Some final thoughts on crucial nutrients and postpartum healing

-Ultimately, the best way to ensure you’re getting the nutrients you need – all of these listed above and more – is by eating a varied, sufficient, nutrient-dense diet.
+Ultimately, the best way to ensure you’re getting the nutrients you need – all of these listed above – is by eating a varied, sufficient, nutrient-dense diet.

-Then, placing a little extra attention on some of the foods that pack many important nutrients like liver, eggs, red meat, oysters, dark leafy green vegetables, and nettles tea.
+Then, placing a little extra attention on foods that pack vital nutrients like liver, eggs, red meat, oysters, dark leafy green vegetables, and nettles tea.

 Editor’s note: we love this doctor-formulated, medical-grade prenatal supplement.